-From St David’s Hill to the Quayside, Princesshay shopping centre to Queen St Dining and all a stone’s throw from the Jurassic Coast; Exeter has a lot of appeal and is an increasingly popular place to live.
-The city is surrounded by beautiful countryside and extremely well connected by rail and road.
+Because of its appeal, many people want to move to Exeter.
+From St David’s Hill to the Quayside, Princesshay shopping centre to Queen St Dining and all a stone’s throw from the Jurassic Coast, the city is surrounded by beautiful countryside and extremely well connected by rail and road.

 People are choosing to move to Exeter in their droves, the below highlights why this trend is on the increase and where to find a perfect property.